Police say Leanna Harris was questioned about the death of her son

 The time frame for when this alleged research took place remains unclear.

-Their son, Cooper Harris, who was 22 months old when he died June 18, was buried after a funeral Saturday in Tuscaloosa, Alabama.
+Cooper, who died June 18, was buried Saturday in Tuscaloosa, Alabama.

 Harris was arrested hours after his son’s death and has pleaded not guilty to charges of murder and second-degree child cruelty.